 Peripheral arterial disease (PAD) occurs when leg arteries become narrowed or blocked by plaque.
 These blockages can result in severe pain for patients, limited physical mobility, and life-threatening non-healing leg ulcers.
 According to the American Heart Association, this condition affects approximately 8 to 12 million Americans.
 With only about 25 percent of PAD patients undergoing treatment, it is a disease that is largely under-diagnosed and under-treated.
 If left untreated, PAD can lead to critical leg ischemia, a condition where not enough blood is being delivered to the leg to keep the tissue alive.
 Total loss of circulation to the legs and feet can cause gangrene and lead to amputation.

-Non-invasive techniques and devices for assessing blood flow and other diagnostic considerations for people with critical limb ischemia are addressed in a new scientific statement from the American Heart Association, published in the Association's flagship journal Circulation.
+Low-cost, routine testing may help to reduce disparities and health care costs for people with peripheral artery disease (PAD), according to a new scientific statement from the American Heart Association, published today in the Association's flagship peer-reviewed journal Circulation.

 A new study from Keck Medicine of USC has uncovered significant racial disparities in the diagnosis, treatment and outcomes of peripheral artery disease (PAD) among Black and white patients in the United States.